Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ```

+### **Step 3 — Obtain the TMDB API Key **

+To integrate with The Movie Database (TMDB) and access movie-related data, you need an API key.
+The TMDB API allows developers to fetch movie details, ratings, images, and more for applications.
+Follow the steps below to generate your API key:

+- Use a VPN (For Users in India) – Since TMDB is currently inaccessible in India, enable a VPN and connect to a different region where the website is available.
+- Visit the TMDB Website – Open a web browser and navigate to TMDB (The Movie Database).
+- Sign In or Register – Click on "Login" and sign in to your account.
+If you don’t have one, create a new account.
+- Access API Settings – Once logged in, go to your profile settings by clicking on your profile icon and selecting “Settings.”
+- Generate an API Key – In the left-side menu, click on “API” and choose the option to create a new API key.
+- Accept Terms & Provide Details – Agree to the terms and conditions, fill in the required details, and submit your request.
+- Retrieve Your API Key – Once approved, your unique API key will be generated and displayed.

+Why is the TMDB API Key Needed?
+- The API key acts as an authentication mechanism that allows your application to access TMDB’s vast database of movies, TV shows, and related metadata.
+It enables fetching movie details, searching for films, displaying posters, and integrating movie-related content into your project.

 ### **Step 2 — CI/CD Pipeline with Jenkins**
 - Install required Jenkins plugins:
   - **JDK**, **SonarQube Scanner**, **NodeJS**, **OWASP Dependency Check**